Audio Reading of this Page

 Treatment

-Treatment consists of a holistic approach, incorporating medical and surgical practices as well as lifestyle changes.
+Best practice treatment is considered to be a multi-disciplinary, holistic approach, incorporating medical and surgical practices as well as lifestyle changes.

 Medical Treatment